captainepoch/husky/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- You can attach any media you consider. -->

-## Other information
+## Other relevant information

-Please, point which backend this feature came from.
+Please, point to which backend this feature came from.

-- Software (Pleroma, Mastodon...): ...
+- Back-end (Pleroma, Mastodon...): ...